 Are you adventurous?
 Do you want to get away from the crowds?
 South Point is the place.
-South Point is a pleasant 70 miles or an hour and forty-five minutes from the Ranch.
+South Point is a pleasant 70 miles or an hour and a half from the Ranch.
 It is only about an hour from Volcano and a good morning stop on the way.
 The road from Kona winds past scenic Captain Cook and down through barren lava and ohia forest areas.
 The twelve-mile drive off the main road to South Point is dotted with cows, pastures and windmills and is very scenic - broad, open and expansive.
 It has spectacular views of Mauna Loa, the plains, and the deep-blue ocean water with wind-blown white-caps.
-There are three areas at South Point - the Harbor where the road (4WD) to Green Sands Beach starts (may or may not be open to vehicles); the Gallows or Cliffs; and Broken Road (the old launch ramp).
-If you are going to Green Sands Beach, check in at the Visitors Center (an old house before the harbor).
+There are three areas at South Point - the Harbor where the road (4WD) to Green Sands Beach starts; the Gallows or Cliffs; and Broken Road (the old launch ramp).